Table of contents

 Once they have started eating the tiny amount of new food, and as long as there are no side effects, you can feed three-quarters of their old food and a third of their new food.

-You must do this slowly to avoid any potential upset stomachs.
+It would help if you did this slowly to avoid any potential upset stomachs.

-Limit the number of treats
+Limit the number of treats.

 Treats are great, especially when training.
 After all, would you work for nothing?